vsoch/qme/docs/_docs/getting-started/actions.md

 ```

 ### 2. Inspect Metadata
 on the command line.
-We could quickly get the current metadat with task.load:
+We could quickly get the current metadata with task.load:

 ```python
 > task.load()